 What is the significance of Pico nursing questions?

 The FOCUSED CLINICAL Query’S organized style encourages reliable, efficient, and successful nursing research topics.
 When looking for proof, failing to narrow your query may waste time.
-Even if you have an information expert, stating your query in a FOCUSED QUESTION style will provide better results.
+Even if you have an information expert, stating your query in a FOCUSED QUESTION style will aim for better results.
 Furthermore, expressing your query in PICO style will help to identify the most relevant article citation.